 The Board is divided into three classes of directors designated as Class I, Class II, and Class III, respectively.
 Except as the DGCL may otherwise require and subject to the rights, if any, of the holders of any series of Preferred Stock, in the interim between annual meetings of stockholders or special meetings of stockholders called for the election of directors and/or the removal of one or more directors and the filling of any vacancy in that connection, newly created directorships, and any vacancies on the Board, including unfilled vacancies resulting from the removal of directors, may be filled only by the affirmative vote of a majority of the remaining directors then in office, although less than a quorum, or by the sole remaining director (and not by Company stockholders).
 All directors will hold office until the expiration of their respective terms of office and until their successors will have been elected and qualified.
-A director elected or appointed to fill a vacancy resulting from the death, resignation, retirement, disqualification, or removal of a director or a newly created directorship will serve for the remainder of the full term of the class of directors in which the new directorship was created or the vacancy occurred and until his or her successor will have been elected and qualified.
+A director elected or appointed to fill a vacancy resulting from the class of directors in which the new directorship was created or the vacancy occurred and until his or her successor will have been elected and qualified.